HelpBot Assistant

 </style>

-The following example demonstrates how to set the value, min and max dates on initializing the DatePicker.
-Here you can able to select a date within a range from 9th to 15th in a month of May 2017.
-To know more about range restriction in DatePicker, please refer this page.
+The following example demonstrates how to set the value, min, and max dates when initializing the DatePicker.
+The DatePicker allows you to select a date within a range from 9th to 15th in May 2017.
+For more information about range restriction in the DatePicker, refer to the date-range page.

 <template>